 - Hear each other so as to foster understanding and unity within the church

-- Understand how the church is always interpreting faith through a shifting culture that is shaping our identities
+- Understand how the church is always interpreting faith through a shifting culture & how this has shaped our identities

 - Ask if there are non-negotiables for the church.
-Do we agree on those non-negotiables?
+What do we need to agree on?

 - Discuss what it looks like to bear witness to Christ in this age.